 - Remove the grater blade and place the cutting/chopping blade.

-- Place the roughly chopped leek and the brocoli and cauliflower stalks also roughly chopped into big chunks.
+- Place the roughly chopped leek and the roughly chopped into chunks the brocoli and cauliflower stalks.

-- Activate the food processor and chop until the become rice size bits.
+- Activate the food processor and chop these until they get into rice size bits.

-- Add to the grated veg and cheese and mix.
+- Add to the grated veg and cheese and mix all well.

 - Take another bowl out and place aside.

-- Take a handful of the mix at one time and squeeze (over a deep plate) the extra juice out of it.
+- Take only a handful of the mix at once and squeeze (over a deep plate) until you take out all the the extra juice.
 Place all the squeezed mix into the spare bowl.
+You can do this using a kitchen towel if you wish.
+I prefer doing it by hand as it is best to be with little to no juice at all for best results.

-- Sprinkle the Cheyenne pepper a generous pinch of freshly ground pepper, sesame seeds, nutmeg (if you decided to put in) and the eggs.
+- Sprinkle the cayenne pepper a generous pinch of freshly ground pepper, sesame seeds, nutmeg (if you decided to put in) and the eggs.
 Mix until well incorporated.
+Make the burgers by taking a spoonful of the mix and flaten this in your palm.

 - Place a non stick pan with a little bit of oil on medium heat and allow it to get a little hot before you add the burgers.